This crazy winter,

 3. Your haiku can be submitted in any language.
 If, however, it is not in English, you must provide a translation.
 The translation does not have to respect the structure of the haiku, although of course if it does, then that would be great!

 4. You must use an EUI email.
-If you are a partner with no EUI email, you must indicate your partner's email, and include your own in the alternative email box below.
+If you are a partner or son/daughter with no EUI email, you must indicate your partner's/parent's email, indicating your relationship to the EUI member.
+You may include your own in the alternative email box below.

 What happens after the submission?